Ezmaa/Regex-Tutorial/gist-template.md

 $ signifies the end of the string `[a-z\.]{2,6}`, can should include an alphabet character that is a to z, because . is a meta character, a \. is used to define a literal dot as a parameter for the expression.
 The quantifier which is wrapped in curly brackets determines that the end of the string must be between 2 and 6 characters long.
 ### Quantifiers
 ---
 Quantifiers are meta characters that determine how often the characters before the quantifier can occur.
-T
 ```
 ?        occurs 0 or 1 time
 +        occurs 1 or more times
 *        occurs 0 or more times
 {n}      occurs n times
 {n,}     occurs n or more times
 {y,z}    occurs y time, but less than z time
 ```
 The "+" quantifier means that the characters before the "+" can be one and repeated more times.
 The {2,6} quantifier means that the items in the bracket must iterate at least twice to generate 2 characters and no more than 6 iterations to generate 6 characters.
 ### OR Operator